CARBON MONOXIDE – THE SILENT KILLER

 How Does Someone Get Carbon Monoxide Poisoning?

 Carbon monoxide (also known as CO) is a gas produced when natural gas, gasoline, or other fuels burn.
-Dangerous levels of CO is generators when fuel burning devices operate inefficiently and fail to completely burn off all available fuel.
+Dangerous levels of CO are generated when fuel-burning devices operate inefficiently and fail to completely burn off all available fuel.

 What Happens if I am Exposed or Someone I Love is Exposed to Carbon Monoxide?

 No level of carbon monoxide is safe.
-Low level CO poisoning can cause headaches, nausea and shortness of breath.
-Moderate levels of CO can cause chest paint, dizziness, weakness, fainting, loss of muscle coordination, confusion, severe headaches, upset stomach, nausea, and vomiting.
+Low-level CO poisoning can cause headaches, nausea, and shortness of breath.
+Moderate levels of CO can cause chest pain, dizziness, weakness, fainting, loss of muscle coordination, confusion, severe headaches, upset stomach, nausea, and vomiting.